Mohammadjamiu/tahugo/content/learnca/kirchhoffs-current-and-voltage-law-explained.md

 We need to start writing loop equation using {{< ste >}} V = IR {{</ ste >}} and then summing things up according to KVL.

 <blockquote class="blockquote">
-<p class="little-nugget">Note</p>
+<p class="little-nugget">Note I</p>
 <p class="quote-text">
 Looping is done in clockwise direction but still can be done in anti-clockwise but just stick to one.
 </p>
 </blockquote>
 <br>
 <blockquote class="blockquote">
-<p class="little-nugget">Note</p>
+<p class="little-nugget">Note II</p>
 <p class="quote-text">
 When looping through, whatever sign you encounter first is what write you down to make things easier.
  </p>
 </blockquote>
 <br>

-The loop equation is shown below and it consist of all the voltages in the loop including the energy source or battery since it is supplying the circuit energy.
+The loop equation is shown below and it consist of all the voltages in the loop including the energy source or battery since it is supplying the circuit an energy.

 <img src="/images/exomeloopeqn.jpg" alt="">